Skip to content

 The chrony probe monitors NTP synchronisation health on the local machine via chronyc tracking.
 It reports time offset, frequency offset, skew, root delay and dispersion, stratum and leap status.

 Works on Linux and macOS.
-Requires chronyc to be present in the PATH.
+Requires chronyc to be present on the host.

 Quick start